Greek shipper pleads guilty to smuggling Iranian crude oil and will pay $2.4 million fine – KION546

 The U.S. Navy has increased its presence steadily in recent weeks in the Mideast, sending the troop-and-aircraft-carrying USS Bataan through the Strait of Hormuz and considering putting armed personnel on commercial ships traveling through the strait to stop Iran from seizing additional ships.

-Late Wednesday, the U.S. put out an updated warning to shippers traveling through the Mideast, warning: “Commercial vessels transiting through the Persian Gulf, Strait of Hormuz and Gulf of Oman continue to be illegally boarded and detained or seized by Iranian forces.”
+Late Wednesday, the U.S. updated its warning to shippers traveling through the Mideast, saying: “Commercial vessels transiting through the Persian Gulf, Strait of Hormuz and Gulf of Oman continue to be illegally boarded and detained or seized by Iranian forces.”

 “Justice was served,” Wallace said.
 “At the same time, there needs to be a serious policy review on why it took so long and why there are 300 vessels out there doing the same thing.”